shchodro/serverless-workshop/README.md

 23\.
 Fill out the form.

 * **Select your Camp**: Specify the geography where you live!
 Currently this attribute is not used in the application and is available for those that want to tackle an extra credit opportunity!.
-When you're done with the workshop, try and tackle the below challenge!
+When you're done with the workshop, try and tackle the Channel Challenge in the Appendix.

-Extra Challenge: Currently all messages sent in the survivor app are saved in the database with a channel of 'default' - all survivors can see these messages.
-Your challenge is to modify the application so that users have the option to scope their messages to only display to survivors in the same "Camp".
-You will need to modify the JS application as well as the backend messages database and Lambda functions to work with this "Camp" attribute instead of the existing 'channel' attribute.

 * **Slack Username**: Type the Slack Username you will use during the Slack lab of this workshop.
 This associates your Slack username with your Survivor app user account and is required if you want to do the Slack lab.